steven-murray/academic-website/content/post/effect_of_snapshot_integration/index.md

 date: '2024-01-22'
 ---

+I was recently wondering what the effect of snapshot integration is on the power spectrum.
+I think I have a good handle on it now, but I wanted to write it down for posterity.

+The TLDR here is that if you integrate your radio interferometer for some amount of time, the sky rotates overhead, which decoheres the Fourier modes.
+My original shocking realization was that the 10sec of integration that HERA has corresponds to about 6.5 Mpc at $z=8$, which is similar to a bubble size... so I was worried.
+But it turns out everything is OK.
+Read on...

 Let the sky temperature be $T(x,y,z)$ where $(x,y)$ are comoving coordinates in the sky plane and $z$ is comoving in the LOS.